 - By Backup Set: allows you to restore the data of your RDS instance from a data backup file.

 - By Time: allows you to restore the data of your RDS instance to a specific point in time.
 The point in time must be within the specified log backup retention period.

-Backup Set The backup set from which you want to restore the data of your RDS instance.
-This parameter appears only when you set Restore Mode to By Backup Set.
+Backup Set The data backup file from which you want to restore the data of your RDS instance.
+This parameter appears only when you set the Restore Mode parameter to By Backup Set.
 Restore Point The point in time to which you want to restore the data of your RDS instance.
-This parameter appears only when you set Restore Mode to By Time.Note Both local and cross-region log backups can be used to restore the data of your RDS instance to a specific point in time.
-Region The region to which the new RDS instance belongs.Note You can select only the region to which the cross-region backup files of the original RDS instance are stored.
+This parameter appears only when you set the Restore Mode parameter to By Time.Note Both local and cross-region log backup files can be used to restore the data of your RDS instance to a specific point in time.
+Region The region to which the new RDS instance belongs.Note You can select only the region to which the cross-region backup files of your RDS instance are stored.
 Zone The zone where the new RDS instance resides.
 Each zone is an independent physical location within a region.
 Zones in the same region provide the same services.
-You can create the new RDS instance in the same zone as the ECS instance to which you want to connect.
+You can create the new RDS instance in the same zone as the Elastic Compute Service (ECS) instance to which you want to connect.
 You can also create the new RDS instance in a different zone than the ECS instance to which you want to connect.
 CPU and Memory The specifications of the new RDS instance.
 Each instance type supports a specific number of CPU cores, memory capacity, maximum number of connections, and maximum input/output operations per second (IOPS).
 For more information, see Primary instance types.
 Capacity The storage capacity that the new RDS instance has available to store data files, system files, archived log files, and transaction files.
 Network Type

 Note The settings of some parameters cannot be modified.
 These parameters include Database Engine, Version, and Edition.
-The same settings of these parameters must be specified for the original and new RDS instances.
+The same settings of these parameters must be specified for both your RDS instance and the new RDS instance.

 - Classic Network: the traditional type of network.

 - Specify the Duration and Quantity parameters.
 Then, click Buy Now.
-You must specify the Duration parameter when the new RDS instance uses the subscription billing method.
+You must specify the Duration parameter when the new RDS instance is billed on a subscription basis.

 |Modify cross-region backup settings||Modifies the cross-region backup settings of an ApsaraDB RDS instance.|